lostintransaction/lostintransaction.github.io/_src/posts/2014-03-07-verifying-andreas-s-dorian-nakamoto-fundraiser-message.md

 <!-- more -->

 First, we need Andreas's public key.
 I went to the [MIT PGP Public Key Server](http://pgp.mit.edu/) and [searched for `"Andreas M. Antonopoulos"`][searchres].
-There were several results, so I arbitrarily chose the one from his domain name:
+There were several results, so I arbitrarily chose the one associated with his domain name:

 [searchres]: http://pgp.mit.edu/pks/lookup?search=%22Andreas+M.+Antonopoulos%22&op=index "Andreas PGP key search results"